mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_auto_encryption_opts_set_kms_providers.rst

       tls : Document
    }

-The keys of "kmip.tls" may be the following TLS options:
+The keys of the "tls" document may be the following TLS options:

 - MONGOC_URI_TLSCERTIFICATEKEYFILE
 - MONGOC_URI_TLSCERTIFICATEKEYFILEPASSWORD